nullobject/mache/README.md

 page.header.title.text # "Welcome"
 ```

-## Writing acceptance tests with page objects
+## Example

-Let's look at a more complete example for our `WelcomePage`.
-Note that the
+Let's look at an example of an acceptance test for our `WelcomePage`.
+Note that
-`Header`, `NavItem`, and `Nav` components can be reused in any other page
+the `Header`, `NavItem`, and `Nav` components can be reused in any other page
 object classes we may define later for our web application.

 ```ruby